mwgeurts/dicom_tools/README.md

 ## Installation and Use

-To install the DICOM Manipulation Tools, copy all MATLAB .m files and subfolders from this repository into your MATLAB path.
+To install the DICOM Manipulation Tools, copy all MATLAB .m files from this repository into your MATLAB path.
 If installing as a submodule into another git repository, execute `git submodule add https://github.com/mwgeurts/dicom_tools`.

 ## Compatibility and Requirements